 8. Practicing Meditation May Lower One’s Blood Pressure 80% of The Time.

 As more studies arise and outcomes are analyzed, scientists have learned that the practice of meditation offers benefits for lowering blood pressure in those prone to hypertension.

-According to the meditation statistics, 80% of the time, people with hypertension were able to lower their blood pressure with lessened medication.
+According to the statistics, 80% of the time, people with hypertension were able to lower their blood pressure with lessened medication.